cicorias/Castle-Winbuntu/README.md

 ## TL;DR - The "Meat and Potatoes" of deploying the dotfiles...

-Ok, I hear ya...moving on now...
+Ok, I hear ya...sounds like you're hungry.
+Here's how to deploy:

 ### Bash